We've asked our expert recruiters for the best and worst things a candidate can do after a job interview.

 If you haven’t heard back, how long should you wait before you get back in touch and ask how you went?
 Would that help your chances?
 Or damage them?

 We’ve asked our team of expert recruiters for their advice on what are the best and worst things you can do after a job interview.
 Here’s what they had to say.

-- By all means later that day or the following day send a follow-up “thank you” email (including the additional information you promised) that is succinct and polite and reiterates your interest in the role.
-But resist the urge to sell yourself for the role and certainly don’t say “I forgot to mention X, Y or Z in the interview — that could easily turn out to be the worst thing you could have done.
+It should be succinct and polite and reiterate your interest in the role.
+Resist the urge to sell yourself for the role and certainly don’t say “I forgot to mention X, Y or Z in the interview” as that could easily turn out to be the worst thing you could have done!

-- Give your references a heads up that they might hear from someone at the company or from a recruiter.
-Word them up on the position, the company and the people who might call.
+Give the people providing references a heads-up that they might hear from someone at the company or from a recruiter.
+Explain the position, the company and the people who might call.
 You want to set them up to give you the best reference possible.

-- If you haven’t already done so (and you really should have by this stage) do your due diligence on the company concerned and make sure it’s somewhere you’d want to work, just in case the offer comes through.
+If you haven’t already done so (and by this stage you really should have) then do your due diligence on the company concerned and make sure it’s somewhere you’d want to work, just in case the offer comes through.

 The worst ways to follow up after a job interview